Safari capital of the world meets coastal paradise

 How much does it cost to travel in Kenya?

-The average budget for a backpacker in Kenya is €18-30 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Kenya is €18-30 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Kenya is July to October, January to February.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Kenya?

 Common volunteer roles in Kenya include: Teaching, Eco projects, Reception, Wildlife conservation, Community development.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Kenya safe for backpackers?